 United States (Green Island)

-Ecovative is the company that first introduced this mycelium technology in 2006, when there were no mycelium products or mycelium materials.
+Ecovative first introduced this mycelium technology in 2007, when there were no mycelium products or mycelium materials.
 They created this entire new branch of science back then.
 Now, with more than 40 patents in 31 countries, most mycelium composites and materials are actually made under license from Ecovative.

 Journalist and blogger, he has worked as an editor for several travel, nature and science magazines for the last 20 years.

 We want the Atlas of the Future media platform and our event to be available to everybody, everywhere for free – always.
 Fancy helping us spread stories of hope and optimism to create a better tomorrow?
 For those able, we'd be grateful for any donation.

 - Please support the Atlas here